CodingCatDev/codingcat.dev/tests/data/markdown/posts/adding-web-component-for-ionic-modals.md

 ---
-title: 'Adding Web Component for Ionic Modals'
+title: "Adding Web Component for Ionic Modals"
-date: '2019-09-11'
+date: "2019-09-11"
 ---

 # Adding dynamic features to a static site.